Koha-Community/kohadocs/source/opac.rst

 .. _viewing-lists-contents-label:

-Viewing Lists Contents
+Viewing lists contents
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To view the contents of a list, click on the list name under the Lists button.
+To view the contents of a list, click on the list name under the 'Lists' button.

 |image970|